simpleidserver/FaasNet/docs/documentation/eventmesh/clustering.md

 * Using in-memory list on nodes (enabled by default).

 In order to have an up and running cluster one of the plugin above must be enabled.
-For more information please refer to the `Plugins` chapter.
+For more information please refer to the [Plugins](plugins.md) chapter.

 # Quick start

-In this tutorial, we are going to install two EventMesh servers with the plugin `DiscoveryEtcd` enabled via Docker.
+In this tutorial, we are going to build an EventMesh cluster with two Peers by using Docker.

+The plugin `DiscoveryEtcd` is used as a discovery method.

 Download the docker compose file